MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernancePrivilegedAccessGroupAssignmentScheduleActivatedUsing.md

 When the request activates an ownership or membership assignment in PIM for groups, this object represents the eligibility relationship.
 Otherwise, it's null.
 Supports $expand.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernancePrivilegedAccessGroupAssignmentScheduleActivatedUsing](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernancePrivilegedAccessGroupAssignmentScheduleActivatedUsing?view=graph-powershell-1.0)

 ## SYNTAX